-There may be many control mechanisms serving to different purposes in the auditee.
-The auditor shall address those that are affecting the financial activities, decisions and transactions of the entity.
 In understanding and assessing the internal controls, the auditor shall consider the legal requirements concerning the establishment and functioning of the internal control.

 While auditing a public entity, the legislation related to the internal control system shall be taken into account, and the extent to which the auditee has fulfilled the requirements of the legislation shall be evaluated.
-Moreover, considering the in-house procedures, circulars and notifications, the auditor shall identify the controls that are established by the entity and the extent to which these are implemented (established by the Ministry of Finance within the framework of the Public Sector Internal Control Standards for the public entities within the scope of the central government, COSO model, INTOSAI Guidelines for Internal Control Standards for the Public Sector and European Union Internal Control Standards).
+Moreover, considering the in-house procedures, circulars and notifications, the auditor shall identify the controls that are established by the enterprise and the extent to which these are implemented.

-1.1.4.1 Methods for Understanding the Internal Control System
+1.1.4.1.
+Methods for Understanding the Internal Control System